 Please enjoy our Tip of the Day.
-We hope you'll take some time to browse through our archived list of many useful tips.
+Keep scrolling for more tips!
+We hope you'll take some time to browse through our archived list below.
 We strive to include tips that will make your busy days easier, eliminate time and work intensive household chores and occasionally remind you of upkeep and maintainence that sometimes gets overlooked.

 TODAY'S TIP OF THE DAY :

 Pretty soon the hummingbirds will be leaving our area, clean and refill the feeders, they hit them hard before they head out!